DEAD MEN BEAR NO WITNESS (Bliss)

 we’d all be damned to hell

-This one situation I'd not met before
+This was one situation I'd not met before

 Should I run for highway or tap on the door?

-Well corpse can hurt nobody, that much is sure
+Well, a corpse can hurt nobody, that much is sure

 And maybe some company she’d favour